-According to Infosecurity Magazine, machine learning is being used to heighten security and handle the large volumes of data that come with online gaming.
+According to Infosecurity Magazine, applications of machine learning are being used to heighten security and handle the large volumes of data that come with online gaming.
 This approach helps security experts to deploy a tool which would learn on its own, see patterns of behavior consistent with cheating, and monitor real time data to prevent instances of cheating.

 Manual monitoring does not work due to the large amount of data in the form of game play which happens at any given time.
 Experts maintain that since criminals are operating digitally, law enforcement should be in the same plane as well.